Wed to Sun: 10:00am – 6:00pm Mon-Tue: Closed

 Cystic acne is a type of inflammatory acne that causes painful, pus-filled pimples to form deep under the skin.
 Acne occurs when oil and dead skin cells clog skin pores.

-Price From £150
+Price: From £150

 Folliculitis Removal